vbobrov/iseutils/README.md

       -u [<use> [<use> ...]]
                             Certificate uses (admin,portal,eap,pxgrid,dtls).
 Space separated.
 For portal, a non-default tag is specified with portal:<tag>
+      -r                    Prevent node restart if required.
+Use with caution.
       -y                    Accept all warnings without prompts
       -d <level>            Debug level.
 1-Warning (default), 2-Verbose, 3-Debug
 ### Example 1